 2. Interactive Activities for Testing

-The best teachers don’t just deliver the same succession of lessons to every class, every year.
-They teach, then they observe, measure and adapt.
+The best teachers don’t just deliver the same succession of lessons to every class every year.
+They teach, and then they observe, measure and adapt.
 A teacher has to pay attention to what material is sticking and what is bouncing right off their students’ foreheads.
 Otherwise, how can they properly support when they need to?

 The “pop quiz” is a popular classroom cliche for a reason.
-For one, it is a reminder of what has been learned recently, a recall to recent lessons — and, as we know, the more we recall a memory, the more likely it will stick.
+For one, it is a reminder of what has been learned recently, a recall of recent lessons — and, as we know, the more we recall a memory, the more likely it will stick.

-For you as a teacher, a quiz is invaluable data, because the results tell you what concepts have sunk in and what needs further elaboration before the end-of-year exams.
+For you as a teacher, a quiz is invaluable data because the results tell you what concepts have sunk in and what needs further elaboration before the end-of-year exams.

 Need some help creating a quiz for your classroom from scratch?
 We’ve got you covered.